zio/zio/docs/datatypes/core/zio/error-management.md

 ---

 ## Introduction

+As well as providing first-class support for typed errors, ZIO has a variety of facilities for catching, propagating, and transforming errors in a typesafe manner.
+In this section, we will learn about different types of errors in ZIO and how we can manage them.

 ### Three Types of Errors in ZIO

 We should consider three types of errors when writing ZIO applications: